annabel-li/ML-with-ATLAS/qat/README.md

 ## Required libraries

 Training with QAT requires QKeras, which can be installed with ```pip install qkeras```.
-It may be best to create a virtual python environment when doing so as I ran into compatibility issues with the versions of NumPy and tensorflow I already had installed, and had to uninstall keras and reinstall ```tf_keras``` (legacy keras) specifically.
+It may be best to create a virtual python environment when doing so as I ran into compatibility issues with the versions of NumPy and Tensorflow I already had installed, and had to uninstall keras and reinstall ```tf_keras``` (legacy keras) specifically.

 This also required altering some of the files in the hls4ml package when it came to searching for and importing keras.
+If you get an error message from hls4ml saying ```"NameError: name 'keras' is not defined.
+Did you mean: 'qkeras'?``` you may fix it by following the hls4ml path in the error message to ```profiling.py``` and changing ```import keras``` to ```import tf_keras as keras```.

+To avoid serialization issues, I also converted QKeras models to their hls4ml forms in the same workflow instead of saving and then re-loading.